 The 2017 HUD Report identified homelessness among Native Hawaiians as a significant problem, but also acknowledged that data is not available for only Native Hawaiians.
 In an effort to fill this gap, DHHL entered into a Memorandum of Understanding with Partners in Care - Oahu Continuum of Care to understand how pervasive the situation of homelessness might be among its beneficiaries and especially those on its homestead applicant waiting list.
-The conversion of an existing structure to a transitional housing facility for beneficiaries is intended to begin addressing this need.
+The conversion of an existing structure to a transitional housing facility is intended to begin addressing this need, which is expected to be in operation in 2025.